7 Ways to Stop Burning Your Google Ads Budget

 I’ll segue to paid search now, and ask you to realize one last hurdle: atop most Google search engine results pages (SERPs) users discover ads.

-For searches such as these, the greatest blog post, ebook, study, video, infographic, or product page in the world does not outrank the AdWords listings.
+For searches such as these, the greatest blog post, ebook, study, video, infographic, or product page in the world does not outrank the Google Ads listings.

 Pay-per-click ads usually rule the top of search results.